 Sylviane smiled in amusement at the familiar girl's surprise.
 Meanwhile the latter thought: I certainly didn't expect this.

 Given the Princess' demands during the previous two days, Kaede had resigned herself to be sidelined and kept away from Pascal for much longer.
-Yet here was an opportunity staring at her in the face.
+Yet here was an opportunity staring at her in the face: the chance that she'd been waiting for to prove to Sylviane that she was worth keeping around, and not merely as an 'unwanted attachment' to Pascal.

 "I-I'd, I would very much like the opportunity to help out in a meaningful way, milady!"
 Kaede rushed to add, this time with more enthusiasm.